 Please be prepared to submit the following with your CSDCAS application:

-- Three recommendations: Two academic references from previous professors and one professional reference from a supervisor or other professional
+- Three recommendations: Two from faculty/instructors and one from a professional source sent to CSDCAS

-- Resume including any relevant volunteer, field, or work experience.
+- Resume including any relevant volunteer, field, or work experience sent to CSDCAS

 - An overall minimum GPA of 3.0, as calculated by CSDCAS, is required